thibautjombart/apex/README.md

-#apex
-Extension of the R package ape for multiple genes.
+#apex: extension of the R package ape for multiple genes.

 Installing *apex*
 -------------